CraigChamberlain/SolarLunarDate/README.md

     Install-Module -Name SolarLunarName

 There is also a Fable [web application](https://craigchamberlain.github.io/SolarLunarDate/tool/) in development.
-I began a Xamarin Application but is not seeing active development at the momement.
+I began a Xamarin Application but is not seeing active development at the moment.

-## Solar Lunar Data api
+## Solar Lunar Data API
-Finally I have public api for moon data and my calendar implementation [here.](https://github.com/CraigChamberlain/moon-data)
+Finally I have public API for moon data and my calendar implementation [here.](https://github.com/CraigChamberlain/moon-data)